amd/ZenDNN-pytorch-plugin/README.md

 If a model id other than the listed above are passed, zentorch.llm.optimize will not apply the above specific optimizations to the model and a warning will be displayed as follows: “Complete set of optimizations are currently unavailable for this model.”
 Control will pass to the zentorch custom backend to torch.compile for applying optimizations.

+For leveraging the best performance of zentorch_llm_optimize, user has to install IPEX corresponding to the PyTorch version that is installed in the environment.
 The PyTorch version for performant execution of supported LLMs should be greater than or equal to 2.3.0.
 Recommended version for optimal performance is using PyTorch 2.4.

 ### Case #1.
 If output is generated through a call to direct `model`, optimize it as below: